 A few preemptive measures can help keep your drivers safe and your commercial auto insurance rates down.
 Focus on:

 Fatigued Driving: It’s hard to determine exactly how many crashes are caused by drowsy driving, but we know it’s significant.
-According to OSHA, fatigued driving is often underreported but may be involved in more than 100,000 crashes per year.
-The CDC says commercial drivers, shift workers, drivers with untreated sleep disorders and drivers who take certain medications are among those with a higher risk of drowsy driving.
+According to the National Highway Traffic Safety Administration, fatigued driving is often underreported but may be involved in more than 100,000 crashes per year.
+The CDC says commercial drivers, shift workers, drivers with untreated sleep disorders, and drivers who take certain medications are among those with a higher risk of drowsy driving.
 Create policies and procedures that reduce the risk of drowsy driving.

 Safety Technology: When possible, equip your vehicles with the latest technology and telematics.
 A study conducted by General Motors and the University of Michigan found that automated safety features are effective at reducing crashes.
 With the right features, backing crashes can be cut by 81 percent.
 In American Trucker, the CEO of Cambridge Mobile Telematics says that a smartphone telematics program cut distracted driving incidents by 35 percent – in only 30 days.
 Hard braking was cut by 20 percent.
 Some carriers are beginning to offer commercial insurance discounts when safety technology is used.

-At Heffernan, we partner with Our Safety Department (OSD) to provide our trucking company clients an automated software platform which allows all telematics systems to automatically report data to a central platform.
-This includes ELDs, dash cameras, critical events and equipment maintenance.
-OSD combines all of a company’s telematics data into one simple report and can submit reports to entities such as the DOT, resulting in easier compliance with record keeping requirements.
+At Heffernan, we partner with Our Safety Department (OSD) to provide our trucking company clients an automated software platform that allows all telematics systems to automatically report data to a central platform.
+This includes ELDs, dash cameras, critical events, and equipment maintenance.
+OSD combines all of a company’s telematics data into one simple report and can submit reports to entities such as the DOT, resulting in easier compliance with record-keeping requirements.
 Contact our transportation insurance division to learn more.